egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    For example,
 #    "*.a.example.com:*.b.example.com,*.c.example.com"
 #    will allow hostnames matching "*.a.example.com" to
-#    be canonicalized to names in the "*.b.example.com"
+#    canonicalized names in the "*.b.example.com"
 #    or "*.c.example.com" domains.
 #    Source: resolve_canonicalize()/ssh.c
 # CanonicalizePermittedCNAMEs <cname-hostname>